H2CO3/sam-bam-rs/README.md

 # bam

 *bam* is a library that allows to read BAM files, written completely in Rust.
-Currently, it allows to only fetch reads from a region in an indexed bam file.
+Currently, it allows to only fetch records from a region in an indexed bam file.
 In the future versions, non-indexed reader will be supported, as well as writing BAM files.

 ## Why?